charles-vj/iiitk-dao/README.md

 # iiitk-dao
-DAO for the students and alums of iiitk using governance token $PPP
+Mock DAO for the students and alums of iiitk using governance token $PPP